parekh0711/parekh0711/README.md

 Here are some ideas to get you started:

+-->

 - 🔭 I’m currently working on a torrent client using Python.
 - 🌱 I’m currently learning Networking and JavaScript.
-- 💬 Ask me about anything related to Software Development.
+- 💬 Ask me about anything related to software development.
 - 📫 How to reach me: sohamparekh711@gmail.com
-- ⚡ Fun fact: RDJ is my everything.
+- ⚡ Fun fact: I :heart: Robert Downey Jr.

--->

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=parekh0711)](https://github.com/anuraghazra/github-readme-stats)